EN ISO 11612: Comprehensive Guide for Heat Protective Clothing

 - F0: No resistance to contact heat

-The specific codes appear on the garment label to show what hazards it protects against.
-Understanding this shorthand helps to quickly match clothing to the workplace hazards.
+These specific codes appear on the garment label to show what hazards the clothing is designed to protect against.

 If you’re unsure which level of protection is required for your industry or application, our team can help you identify suitable options based on your specific risks and requirements.
-Contact us to get guidance or submit your request.
+Contact us for further guidance.

-EN ISO 11612 applies to a wide range of protective clothing items.
-Understanding which products require this certification helps buyers identify appropriate PPE for their workplace.
+EN ISO 11612 standard applies to a wide range of heat-and-flame protective garments.
+Knowing which products fall under this standards helps identify appropriate PPE for the right working environment.

 - Shirts & jackets